-(L) A print (one of 15) found near the Skeena River, B.C.
-(R) Bob Titmus with casts of two prints.

-FOOTPRINTS

 Footprints and resulting plaster casts provide the strongest current physical evidence of sasquatch existence.
-The quality, configuration and distribution of prints all rule in favor of a natural foot making the prints.
+The number, quality, configuration and distribution of prints all rule in favor of a natural foot making the prints.
 Anthropologists who have studied casts agree that the prints were made by an unknown primate.

-(Photos: Bob Titmus)

 HAND PRINTS

 Although hand prints are rare, several have been found and cast.
 The prints are not only much larger than a human hand, but also show other distinct differences.
 Scientists who have studied hand casts contend that the prints were not made by a human hand.

-(Photos: C. Murphy)